ThalesGroup/cva6-softcore-contest/README.md

 # FPGA platform

-A FPGA platform emulating **CV32A6** (CVA6 in 32b flavor) has been implemented on **Zybo Z7-20** board.
+A FPGA platform prototyping **CV32A6** (CVA6 in 32-bit flavor) has been implemented on **Zybo Z7-20** board.

-This platform consists of a CV32A6 processor, a JTAG interface to run and debug software applications and a UART interface to display strings on hyperterminal.
+This platform integrates a CV32A6 processor, a JTAG interface to run and debug software applications and a UART interface to display strings on a hyperterminal.

-Below is described steps to run Coremark application on CV32A6 FPGA platform, steps are the same for Dhrystone application and others software applications.
+Below are described steps to run Coremark application on CV32A6 FPGA platform, steps are the same for Dhrystone application and other software applications.

 ## Get started with Coremark application

-1. First, make sure the digilent **JTAG-HS2 debug adapter** is properly connected to the **PMOD JE** connector and that the USBUART adapter is properly connected to the **PMOD JB** connector of the Zybo Z7-20 board.
+1. First, make sure the Digilent **JTAG-HS2 debug adapter** is properly connected to the **PMOD JE** connector and that the USBUART adapter is properly connected to the **PMOD JB** connector of the Zybo Z7-20 board.
 ![alt text](https://github.com/sjthales/cva6-softcore-contest/blob/master/docs/pictures/20201204_150708.jpg)
 2. Compile Coremark application in `sw/app`.
 Commands to compile Coremark application are described in `sw/app` directory.
 3. Generate the bitstream of the FPGA platform:
 ```
 $ make cva6_fpga
 ```
-4. When bitstream is generated, switch on Zybo board and run:
+4. When the bitstream is generated, switch on Zybo board and run:
 ```
 $ make program_cva6_fpga
 ```
-When bitstream is loaded green led `done` is lighting.
+When the bitstream is loaded, the green LED `done` lights up.
 ![alt text](https://github.com/sjthales/cva6-softcore-contest/blob/master/docs/pictures/20201204_160542.jpg)

 5. Then, in a terminal, launch **OpenOCD**:
 ```
 $ openocd -f fpga/openocd_digilent_hs2.cfg
 ```
-If it is succesful, you should see:
+If it is successful, you should see:
 ```
 Open On-Chip Debugger 0.10.0+dev-00832-gaec5cca (2019-12-10-14:21)
 Licensed under GNU GPL v2